wnstn/winstonhearn-current/content/wrote/2019/perpetuating-harm.md

 > is the design and composition of an environment so that it can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability.

 If you've ever heard that "making things accessible improves them for everyone", you've been introduced to ideas stemming from Universal Design.
-Hamraie seeks to understand historically what *all people* means, which she investigates by looking at the past century of political, design, and cultural understanding of disability and design.
-Using this history, she begins to understand the concept of the "user" as understood in Universal Design.
+Hamraie seeks to understand historically what *all people* means, which they investigate by looking at the past century of political, design, and cultural understanding of disability and design.
+Using this history, they begin to understand the concept of the "user" as understood in Universal Design.
 I'm only in chapter 4, but so far the book is absolutely fascinating.

 Last week [WebAim released an accessibility analysis of the top 1 million sites worldwide](https://webaim.org/projects/million/), which revealed the state of accessibility on the web to be pretty damn shitty.
 I appreciate this project because it helps me think about the cumulative impact of industry-wide ignorance on accessibility.
 This week the web turned 30 years old, and the Millions project helps me roughly see what we've accomplished in the past 30 years.